 - Nationally Ranked for in-demand students

 - In a new “Most Hired From” ranking this year, Iowa State University’s architecture program ranked fifth!

-- Second-year students in the spring 2018 design studios designed, built and installed “Prisma,” a 1,300-square-foot structure at Reiman Gardens for its “Forces of Nature” kinetic art exhibition, which runs April 28 through Nov.
-3.
+- Second-year students in the spring 2018 design studios designed, built and installed “Prisma,” a 1,300-square-foot structure at Reiman Gardens.

 - Students in the “Fabricating Potentials” interdisciplinary spring 2018 option studio used advanced computational methods to design, fabricate and install “Bluestem,” a permanent installation at the Iowa Arboretum.

 - The ISU Department of Architecture hosted a workshop and colloquium at the 2018 Venice Biennale of Architecture.
 This is the third time Iowa State architecture students and faculty have been invited to participate in the Biennale Architettura.

 Research-Minded & Award-Winning Students

 - Hospitality Design Award Finalists

 - Architecture students were part of two Iowa State teams who were finalists in the 2018 national Hospitality Design Awards competition.
 Graduate student Shawn Barron and senior Matt Lechowicz were honored for “The Isthmus.”
 Seniors Nolan Christensen and Lucas Confalonieri, together with interior design senior Kyla Peterson, were recognized for “Rainforest Hotel and Spa.”
 Both teams developed their projects in the fall 2017 Panama Integrative Design Studio taught by Morrill Professor Thomas Leslie, the Pickard Chilton Professor in Architecture, and Lee Cagley, professor and chair of the interior design department.